The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Mortgage underwriting is the review process in which a lender evaluates the risk of a borrower and a property.
+Mortgage underwriting is the review process in which a lender evaluates the risk of a prospective borrower and the property they are looking to purchase.
 Through this process, the lender determines whether to qualify the borrower for financing, and how much to lend if approved.

 What is manual underwriting?